finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

 # **deletePersonAccessMetadata**
 > DeletedEntityResponse deletePersonAccessMetadata(idTypeScope, idTypeCode, code, metadataKey, effectiveAt)

-[EXPERIMENTAL] DeletePersonAccessMetadata: Delete a Person Access Metadata entry
+[EXPERIMENTAL] Delete a Person Access Metadata entry

 Deletes the Person Access Metadata entry that exactly matches the provided identifier parts.
 It is important to always check to verify success (or failure).